mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 </devices>
 ```

-In the case of problems, you should remove the VNC display once the GPU driver has been installed on VM because it may prevent the GPU passthrough to run properly.
+In the case of problems, you should remove the VNC display once the GPU driver has been installed on VM because it may prevent the GPU passthrough from running properly.
 Don't forget also to remove any line related to ``<graphics>``, ``<video>`` and other unnecessary devices from your VM config in the XML (SPLICE or VNC related).
 This step can solve a lot of your problems!

 ## Audio Passthrough